Leonmcswain/DEPMAP_Custom_Analysis/README.md

-# DEPMAP analysis for Sherri
+# Extraction of Expression data and CERES dependency scores from the DEPMAP page for custom analysis of cell lines.